IS IT WORTH VISITING BREAMORE HOUSE IN HAMPSHIRE?

 Is it worth visiting Breamore House?

 The house gets plenty of good reviews from people who like the building and who had a good tour.
-I visited it a few years ago and was rather unimpressed with it, but that may be because guided tours to me now are a bit of an anachronism - they remind me of visits to stately homes in my childhood where you stood behind a red rope with a guide pointing at things on the other side.
+I visited it a few years ago and was unimpressed with it - guided tours to me now are a bit of an anachronism - they remind me of visits to stately homes in my childhood where you stood behind a red rope with a guide pointing at things on the other side.

 The tour is rather dull for children, mine were very bored, and the Countryside museum is a bit shabby, although I did like the displays and the fact that it was about ordinary people - I also have a soft spot for recreations of old shops and businesses.